fasrc/CausalGPS/README.md

  normal (default) and kernel.
  **`use_cov_transform`** If TRUE, the function uses transformer to meet the covariate balance.
- **`transformers`** A list of transformers.
-Each transformer should be a unary function.
-You can pass name of customized function in the quotes.
- Available transformers:
-   - pow2: to the power of 2
-   - pow3: to the power of 3
  **`bin_seq`** Sequence of w (treatment) to generate pseudo population.
 If NULL is passed the default value will be used, which is `seq(min(w)+delta_n/2,max(w), by=delta_n)`.